 A Cochlear Implant is a small sophisticated electro-medical hearing device.
 It helps people with severe to profound hearing loss to hear.
 This device is generally recommended if the person is unable to hear well with conventional hearing aids.

 Though both are hearing devices, a cochlear implant is not as simple as a hearing aid which one can remove when not needed.
-Cochlear implant surgery requires hospitalisation.
+Cochlear implant surgery requires hospitalization.
 Since it involves surgery, people would like to know how do cochlear implants work and the different cochlear implant parts.

 What Does A Cochlear Implant Do?